sourcegraph/handbook/content/product/product_management/pricing.md

 ## Add-on features

 We also sell add-on features that are at additional cost to the enterprise tier, such as Batch Changes.
-This allows for flexibility where if they don't see the value of something they don't need to pay for it.
+These are higher tier features that can be optionally added.

 ## Philosophy